-- 10.56 We have carried out a public consultation on our proposals and produced a Statement of Response detailing our consideration of and response to the feedback provided. - 10.57 Due to changes in base information and updates to policy, we have repeated the programme appraisal process (Stages 1-6) and re-stated the updated findings in this revised plan.
+- 10.56 We have carried out a public consultation on our proposals and produced a Statement of Response detailing our consideration of and response to the feedback provided. - 10.57 Due to changes in base information and updates to policy, we repeated the programme appraisal process (Stages 1-6) and re-stated the updated findings in our revised plan. - 10.58 The revised plan was reviewed by Defra and the regulators and further information provided to them, which is now incorporated into this final version of the WRMP24.